Vera Lynn Keeps Her Promise As She Turns 100-Years-Old

 As Baade wrote, Vera Lynn became a living symbol of Britain’s war effort.
 She was the force’s favorite, the ordinary East End girl with an extraordinary voice.
 Lynn’s broadcast over the BBC sustained Britain through the darkest days of the war.

-However, the British brass were worried that her Sincerely Yours, Vera Lynn show, and in particular the song “We’ll Meet Again,” were not suitable for an army at war, a war that wasn’t going well, and her show became a target for criticism.
+However, the British brass were worried that her Sincerely Yours, Vera Lynn show and, in particular, the song “We’ll Meet Again” were not suitable for an army at war — a war that wasn’t going well — and her show became a target for criticism.
 They argued that sentimental popular music had a drugging effect on the troops, undermining their masculinity and will to fight.

 Dame Vera Lynn has given her heart and soul to those who risked their lives for our freedom.
 Happy 100th birthday & thank you for the music pic.twitter.com/NzjnBDXgwO